ethanabowen/arch-crate/Rules.md

 The goal of **Archicrate** is to collaboratively build a Cloud Architecture based on a real-world customer need.
 Players will answer trivia questions to earn Cloud Coins, which they will use to purchase Service Tiles and build the Architecture together.

+## Theme
+Seeking the knowledge of those who came before them, a group of Architects find themselves a the front door of the AWS Cathedral of the Clouds.
 ## Gameplay Styles

 ### Group/Solo

-- Difficulty Selection - Practitioner, Associate, Professional, Specialty
+- Difficulty Selection - Practitioner, Associate, Professional, (expansion: Specialty)
 - Trivia Phase - Answer 5 questions (easy - hard) to collect Cloud Coins
 - Challenge Phase
   - Read selected Challenge Architecture proposal/pitch.